Generalizations of the Eierlegende-Wollmilchsau

 We begin with the following, which will allow us to make use of the last point above.

-\begin{sublem} $P$ is empty. \end{sublem} \begin{proof} Suppose not.
+\begin{sublem} $P'$ is empty. \end{sublem} \begin{proof} Suppose not.
+Let $T_0$ denote the translation involution on $(X, \omega)$ whose quotient is a surface in $\cN$.
 Since every cylinder on $\cF((X,\omega)/T_0)$ is fixed by the hyperelliptic involution, we can assume both points of $Q'$ are in the same cylinder of $\cF((X,\omega)/T_0)$.
 Move $P$ into this cylinder, as in Figure \ref{F:PQnotGeminal}.
 Considering the different possibilities for the preimage of this cylinder on $(X,\omega)$ shows that $\cM$ is not geminal.

 \end{proof}